inscapist/kubernetes-aws-vpc-terraform/README.md

 ## Credits

-This project is inspired by this article by [Kasper Nissen](https://kubecloud.io/setting-up-a-highly-available-kubernetes-cluster-with-private-networking-on-aws-using-kops-65f7a94782ef)
+This starter project is inspired by an article written by [Kasper Nissen](https://kubecloud.io/setting-up-a-highly-available-kubernetes-cluster-with-private-networking-on-aws-using-kops-65f7a94782ef)